-Vietnam President Tran Dai Quang dead at 61 due to illness
+Vietnam’s President Tran Dai Quang dies of illness at 61

-HANOI, Vietnam (AP) — Vietnamese President Tran Dai Quang, the country’s second in command after the Communist party’s leader, died Friday of a serious illness, the government said.
+HANOI, Vietnam — Vietnamese President Tran Dai Quang, the country’s No. 2 after the ruling Communist Party’s leader, died Friday after a serious illness, the government said.
 He was 61.

-The website statement said Quang passed away despite “utmost efforts to treat him by Vietnamese and foreign professors and doctors and care by the Party and State leaders.”
-It said he died at the 108 Military Hospital in Hanoi but did not elaborate on his illness.
+Quang passed away despite “utmost efforts to treat him by Vietnamese and foreign professors and doctors and care by the party and state leaders,” the statement said.
+It said Quang died at a military hospital in Hanoi but did not elaborate on his illness.

-Quang hosted President Donald Trump during his first state visit to the communist country last year where Trump attended a summit of Pacific Rim leaders.
+The state-run online newspaper VnExpress quoted a former health minister and the head of a national committee in charge of leaders’ health, Nguyen Quoc Trieu, as saying that Quang had contracted a rare and toxic virus since July last year and had traveled to Japan six times for treatment.
+He did not specify the virus.

-His last public appearance was at a Politburo meeting of the ruling Communist Party and a reception for a Chinese delegation on Wednesday.
-He looked frail on the state-run Vietnam Television broadcast.
+Trieu said the president lapsed into a deep coma hours after being admitted to the National Military Hospital 108 on Thursday afternoon.

 Most Read Nation & World Stories